ndkhoa200400/nct-downloader/README.md

 * Don't need to watch ads
 * Download a list of tracks
 * Download a playlist
+* Slugify track name if track name contains some special characters

 ### Prerequisites
 * Download `python`: https://www.python.org/